Concept | Monitoring and feedback in the AI project lifecycle#

 • System action: The action taken by the system.
 For example, in the case of a system that detects credit card fraud, the system action might be to send a warning to the bank.

 • Model explanation: The model explanation explains which features have the most influence on the prediction.
-This is crucial information for some highly regulated industries such as finance (e.g., we would want to know if there is bias when the model makes predictions about who will pay back a loan and who will not).
+This is crucial information for some highly regulated industries such as finance.
+For example, you want to know if there is bias when the model makes predictions about who will pay back a loan and who won’t.

 Once in place, the logging system periodically fetches data from the production environment.
-We can set up automated monitoring to alert us in the event of data drift.
-If we receive an alert, we’ll want to evaluate our models for performance degradation.
-To do this, we can use a model evaluation store.
+You can set up automated monitoring to send an alert in the event of data drift.
+If you receive an alert, you’ll want to evaluate the models for performance degradation.
+To do this, you can use a model evaluation store.

 Summary#

-Data powers our insights, and so changing data could lead to different or inaccurate insights.
-When we monitor our models in production using a feedback loop, we obtain crucial information for iterating on and improving our models.
-Incorporating the three main components of a feedback loop gives us:
+Data powers insights, and so changing data could lead to different or inaccurate insights.
+When you monitor models in production using a feedback loop, you obtain crucial information for iterating on and improving our models.
+Incorporating the three main components of a feedback loop includes:

-• A model evaluation store that lets us identify a candidate model that outperforms our deployed model.
+• A model evaluation store for identifing a candidate model that outperforms a deployed model.

-• An online system where we can obtain the most truthful feedback about the behavior of our candidate model.
+• An online system for obtaining the most truthful feedback about the behavior of a candidate model.

-• A logging system that can alert us to data drift.
+• A logging system that can send alerts to data drift.

 Works Cited